rackerlabs/technical-blog/content/blog/2020/2020-12-16-kibana-default-index-pattern/index.md

 7. Select a Time Filter field name.
 8. Select **Show advanced options**.
 9. In Custom index pattern ID, enter something that makes sense to you.
 I’m using `logging-all`.
-If you don’t choose an id, one will be generated for you, which you’ll have to identify on your own later.
+If you don’t choose an id, one is generated for you, which you have to identify on your own later.
 10. Finally, select **Create index pattern**.

-Now, we’ll get a hold of the JSON we need with curl.
-In order to do that, we need to discover the id of the object we’ve created.
+Now, we get a hold of the JSON we need with curl.
+To do that, we need to discover the ID of the object we’ve created.

 #### Search for the index pattern

     awscurl –service es -H ‘Content-Type: application/json; charset=utf-8’ -H ‘kbn-xsrf: true’ -XGET ‘http://YOUR_ENDPOINT/_plugin/kibana/api/saved_objects/_find’

-The object you’re looking for has a key named `type` with a value of `index-pattern`.
-After you know the id, you can fetch its content directly.
-In this example, the id is `logging-all`.
+The object you’re looking for has a key named **type** with a value of `index-pattern`.
+After you know the ID, you can fetch its content directly.
+In this example, the ID is `logging-all`.

-#### Get a specific index pattern by id
+#### Get a specific index pattern by ID

     awscurl –service es -H ‘Content-Type: application/json; charset=utf-8’ -H ‘kbn-xsrf: true’ -XGET ‘http://YOUR_ENDPOINT/_plugin/kibana/api/saved_objects/index-pattern/logging-all’

-Before re-using the result by sending it up to Kibana, you’ll need to remove some attributes – `id`, `type`, `updated_at`, and `version`.
-Thankfully, Kibana will let you know which properties it doesn’t like if/when you attempt to POST your index pattern should you forget to alter it beforehand.
+Before re-using the result by sending it up to Kibana, you need to remove some attributes: `id`, `type`, `updated_at`, and `version`.
+Thankfully, Kibana lets you know which properties it doesn’t like when you attempt to POST your index pattern if you forget to alter it beforehand.

 #### Transmit index patter to Amazon Elasticsearech Service

-Once you have your index pattern in hand, we’re going to use the officially supported
-[Saved Objects API](https://www.elastic.co/guide/en/kibana/master/saved-objects-api.html)
-to install it in Kibana.
+After you have your index pattern in hand, use the officially supported [Saved Objects API](https://www.elastic.co/guide/en/kibana/master/saved-objects-api.html) to install it in Kibana.